Atria Books | 2017

 Callie is the ugly twin.
 Tilda is the beautiful one.
 I’m going to be honest – they both have serious mental health issues even if Tilda wants to play like only Callie does.
 Callie is a quiet, meek follower.
 Tilda is a leader, controlling and determined.

-When the beautiful Tilda starts dating the equally beautiful Felix, Callie becomes entrenched in their relationship, like a third wheel that is constantly staring at you.
+When the beautiful Tilda starts dating the equally beautiful Felix, Callie becomes entrenched in their relationship like a third wheel that is constantly staring at you.
 Maybe that wheel goes home and masturbates to you.
 You don’t know!
 But the thought crosses your mind because the third wheel is just acting so fucking weird and it makes you uncomfortable.

-Tilda and Felix push Callie away, but Callie suspects it’s not because she’s a fucking weirdo, but because Tilda is being hurt and controlled by Felix.
+Tilda and Felix push Callie away, but Callie suspects it’s not because she’s acting like a fucking weirdo, but because Tilda is being hurt and controlled by Felix.
 The usually vibrant and pushy Tilda has become thin and agreeable, doing whatever Felix says.
 Callie doesn’t like it, so her obsession shifts – Callie becomes convinced Tilda’s life is in danger.
 She starts attending an online support group for abused women and finds like-minded individuals who just want to help.
 But just how far are they willing to go?

 This is Strangers on a Train meets Single White Female.
 And as long as you’re not involved personally, those are some pretty fun plots.

-There are books who have pulled off this particular plot better – The Kind Worth Killing by Peter Swanson comes to mind.
+There are books that have pulled off this particular trope better – The Kind Worth Killing by Peter Swanson comes to mind.
 But there is still something fun and dark about White Bodies that made it a good, fast read for me.

 Robins had the differing personalities of these twins down to a fine art.
 What I liked most about these ladies was that even though they were (almost) forcing the reader to understand they were two completely different people with nothing in common – barely acting like twins at all – in the end, their neuroses were what connected them.
-Crazy bitches.
-Literally, their character arcs made me giddy.
+Their character arcs made me giddy.
 It was *chef’s kiss*!